exosite-garage/arduino_exosite_library/Readme.md

 Earlier versions of the Arduino IDE
 -----------------------------------

-The easiest way to install this library is to simply clone this repo straight to your libraries folder.
+The easiest way to install this library with earlier versions of the Arduino IDE is to simply clone this repo straight to your libraries folder.

 ```
 cd ~/sketchbook/libraries